danielhejnar/articles/Capturing near-Earth asteroids.md

 ## Conclusions

 The purpose of this paper was two-fold.
-First, we estimate the accelerations and impulsive changes which would be needed to direct a near-Earth heliocentric asteroid to an Earth close encounter-with a perigee well within the Earth's Hill sphere-through planar, ephemeris-based trajectory computations.
+First, we estimate the accelerations and impulsive changes which would be needed to direct a near-Earth heliocentric asteroid to an Earth close encounter with a perigee well within the Earth's Hill sphere through planar, ephemeris-based trajectory computations.
 Second, we developed an order-of-magnitude thrust acceleration estimate for both the heliocentric phase and geocentric capture phase.
 The algorithm developed was restricted to asteroids which are:

 - with near-circular (eccentricities $<0.1$)
 - come close to the Earth's orbit
 - have an orbital plane separation angle of $1\degree$

 Twenty-three asteroids which could be returned in 10 years are suggested as candidates for transfer from a heliocentric orbit to Earth encounter.
-Fourteen of the asteroids have an inclination separation with the Earth of less than $10\degree$.
+Fourteen asteroids have an inclination separation with the Earth of less than $10\degree$.
 The data for their capture is summarized in Table 2.
 The stage 1 acceleration ranged from 2 to $20 ~\mathrm{\mu m/s^2}$ and led to stage 2 impulses ranging from 700 to $4900 ~\mathrm{m/s}$.
 Stage 1 thrusts are more achievable from a technological standpoint.
 The stage 2 low thrust approximation simulations resulted in asteroids spending $\approx$ 1-3 weeks within the sphere of influence of the Earth.
 During this time period, the asteroids could potentially be captured by continuous accelerations of magnitudes up to $6.7 ~\mathrm{mm/s}^2$, which may be problematic if the same propulsion system as stage 1 is used as this is three orders of magnitude higher than the stage 1 acceleration.

 The present study demonstrates that the prospect of capturing NEAs is promising as both the timescale and forces required for capture are reasonable considering advancements in technology.
 The motivation was to come up with a 'short list' of asteroids that merit such further computations and consideration.
 The results obtained using a simplified model provide a set of asteroids on which future studies can focus using a higher fidelity models, incorporating, e.g., three-dimensional motion, all bodies of known gravitational influence, as well as other effects.